 Eligible retirees must be vested in SERS to receive benefits.
 For Tier 1 employees, eight or more years of credited service is required to be vested.
-For Tier 2 employees, 10 or more years of credited service is needed
+For Tier 2 employees, 10 or more years of credited service is needed.

-Insurance coverage becomes effective on the date the monthly benefit begins, the first of the month that the application for retirement was received, or the first day of the month that the group insurance enrollment form was received, whichever is later.
-The member health insurance premium is paid by the state for members with 20 or more years of service.
-For members with less than 20 years of service, the state pays 5% of the state cost for health insurance for each full year of service and the member pays the balance.
+Insurance coverage becomes effective on the date of commencement of the monthly benefit, the first of the month that the application for retirement was received, or the first day of the month that the group insurance enrollment form was received, whichever is later.
+The member health insurance premium is state-paid for members with 20 or more years of service.
+For members with less than 20 years of service, the state will pay 5% of the state cost for health insurance for each full year of service.
+The member will pay the balance.